top of page

 2019

-2019 was Josh’s first ever full race season.
-He took on the BRDC British Formula 3 Championship, having bypassed the Formula 4 category of racing and finished the season with a win at Donington, a second-place finish at Spa-Francorchamps and third-place finish at Brands Hatch.
+2019 was Josh’s first-ever full race season.
+He took on the BRDC British Formula 3 Championship, having bypassed the Formula 4 category of racing, and finished the season with a win at Donington, a second-place finish at Spa-Francorchamps and a third-place finish at Brands Hatch.

 Josh returned to the MRF Challenge for the 2019-20 season, finishing P3 in the championship.